 The last case can be handled more quickly.

 A very long time ago, perhaps as much as 700 Ma, a humble creature swam the world’s oceans.
 It was the urbilaterian, the last common ancestor of the protostome and deuterostome bilateral animals, and as its name suggests, it was bilaterally symmetrical: its right half was a mirror image of its left half.
 The urbilaterian must have existed.
-This is demanded by the basic topology of the evolutionary tree of animals.
+This is implied by the topology of the evolutionary tree of animals.
 Yet it left no known traces in the fossil record, including “traces” in the technical sense of ichnofossils or structures produced by biological activity.
 The challenge is to reconstruct it.
 What can we know about a creature that lived so long ago and that (apparently) left no record of its anatomy or activities?

 The answer is “more than nothing, and possibly quite a bit”!
 The reason is that comparative phylogenetics allows researchers to infer the tool-kit of developmental genes present in the urbilaterian, which in turn permits an inference about its morphology.
 The work commenced in the 1990s, and picked up steam in the early 2000s.
 From the outset it was claimed that the urbilaterian was probably a complex (as opposed to a simplified) animal: